nhsbsa/nhsbsa-digital-playbook/src/development/coding.md

 Design patterns are common approaches to solving common problems in software development.
 The book [Design Patterns: Elements of Reusable Object-Oriented Software][goodreads_designpatterns] by the Gang of Four describes the original patterns they identified.
 They are divided into creational, structural and behavioural patterns and should be understood and used where appropriate.

-The [Refactoring Guru][refactoring_guru] website covers design patterns in an engaging format.
+The [Refactoring Guru][refactoring_guru_patterns] website covers design patterns in an engaging format.

 ## Clean code